karsharma10/variational_autoencoder/README.md

 cd vanila_autoencoder/
 ```

-Below is a representation of randomly selecting images from the MNSIT dataset of handwritten digits and using the autoencoder to reconstruct the image using the encoder to put the image into latent space and then using the decoder to take the latent representation and put it into the input image form:
+Below is a representation of randomly selecting images from the MNSIT dataset of handwritten digits and using the autoencoder to reconstruct the image using the encoder to put the image into latent space and then using the decoder to take the latent representation and put it into the input image form: (The top line represents the inputted digits, and the bottom line is the predicted digit)
 <img width="1480" alt="Screenshot 2024-04-04 at 11 40 07 AM" src="https://github.com/karsharma10/variational_autoencoder/assets/64170090/99a501ba-d224-4f1f-9b30-3809766b882e">

 Below is the representation of the latent representation of the images: